bluehalo/ngx-leaflet/README.md

 You can modify this README.md file by removing this section and updating the other relevant content.

 #### ./src/index.ts
 This file should export your Angular.io module(s).
 The build treats this as the primary library entry point.
+In other words, this file should create a dependency tree of and export your entire library.

 #### ./src
+This is where all your library code should go.
 Obviously.
 Change stuff here.

 ### Polyfills
-We're using a few polyfills to help with building and bundling
+We're using a few polyfills to help with building and bundling.

 #### core-js
 https://github.com/zloirock/core-js
 core-js bundles a bunch of es5/es6/es7 polyfills.
 We're importing the es6 and some of the es7 ones into our demo example application.

 ## Structure